cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 ----------------
 These are the basic plugin types in |cdap-hydrator-version|:

+- Action
+- Aggregator
-- Actions
+- Batch Sink
 - Batch Source
-- Batch Sink
-- Real-time Source
-- Real-time Sink
-- Transformation (Transform)
-- Aggregator
 - Compute
 - Model
+- Post-run (called after the pipeline has run)
+- Real-time Sink
+- Real-time Source
 - Shared
-- Post-run (called after the pipeline has run)
+- Transformation (Transform)

 Additional types of plugins are under development, and developers can create and add their own plugins and plugin types.